Approximately 60% of water that is consumed is converted to Greywater.

 The working of the greywater system consists of four steps:

-- Collection of Greywater
+Collection of Greywater

 – Several methods can be employed to collect greywater from all its different sources.
 It is highly recommended to install proper plumbing in order to collect this greywater since it requires less maintenance and can transfer the collected greywater directly to its designated storage.

-- Storage and Treatment
+Storage and Treatment

-- Based on the application for which the greywater is going to be used, different treatment procedures may also be adopted.
+Based on the application for which the greywater is going to be used, different treatment procedures may also be adopted.

-- Use of Greywater
+Use of Greywater

 Methods to collect Greywater

-In order to reuse greywater, it is imperative to collect the said greywater.
+In order to reuse greywater, it is imperative to collect the greywater.
 The following methods can be adopted for the same: